-To speed up global efforts on emissions reduction, France and the European Union are calling for a robust mitigation working programme to be drawn up at COP27.
+To speed up global efforts on emissions reduction, France and the European Union have called for a robust mitigation working programme to be drawn up at COP27.
 France and the EU have committed to reaching climate neutrality in 2050, and presented plans to reduce their emissions that are consistent with this commitment.

 In 1992, during the Rio Summit, 154 States, recognizing the existence of climate change resulting from human activity, decided to work together to limit global warming.
-This heralded the birth of the United Nations Framework Convention on Climate Change (or UNFCCC) and its decision-making body, the Conference of Parties (or COP).
+This gave rise to the United Nations Framework Convention on Climate Change (or UNFCCC) and its decision-making body, the Conference of the Parties (or COP).

-A COP session of all Parties to the Convention is held each year either in Bonn, the headquarters of the secretariat, or on a rotational basis in one country of the five UN regional groups.
-Each session is an opportunity to take stock of the application of the Convention, give details on the implementation of the decisions and negotiate new commitments with individual or shared objectives.
-Decisions are taken by consensus.
+A COP session brings together the 198 Parties to the Convention each year.
+Each session is an opportunity to take stock of the application of the Convention, give details on the implementation of decisions and negotiate new commitments with individual or shared objectives.
+Decisions are adopted by consensus.

 The European Union has taken the most tangible, operational and committed measures.
-The European Council meeting of December 2020 committed to reducing net greenhouse gas emissions in the EU by at least 55% by 2030 compared to 1990.
-This target should enable climate neutrality to be reached by 2050, a goal adopted by the European Council in December 2019.
+The European Council meeting of December 2020 committed to reducing net greenhouse gas emissions in the EU by at least 55% between now and 2030 compared to 1990 levels.
+This target should enable climate neutrality to be reached by 2050.

-In the first half of 2022, various aspects of the European Green Deal, under which these commitments fall, were put in place, in particular the key texts in the legislative package known as “Fit for 55”, for the implementation of the European Union’s nationally determined contribution (NDC).
-Trilogues commenced under the Czech Presidency of the EU with a view to concluding a political agreement as swiftly as possible on the texts, for implementation in 2023, of the new European climate framework.
+In the first half of 2022, various aspects of the European Green Deal under which these commitments fall, were put in place, in particular the key texts in the legislative package known as “Fit for 55” for the implementation of the European Union’s nationally determined contribution (NDC).

 Furthermore, France is active in every area of climate diplomacy and supports multi-stakeholder coalitions (States, local government bodies, civil society, and the private sector), such as the International Solar Alliance, the High Ambition Coalition for Nature and People, and the Alliance for the Conservation of Rainforests.
-The One Planet summits, launched at the initiative of the President of the Republic in 2017, have become a forum for the financial commitment of States, local governments, international organizations, businesses, private banks and insurance companies.
-At COP27, France is defending its coalitions of private and public financers, supporting the climate and biodiversity, with the ambition of preserving our only planet.
+The One Planet summits, launched at the initiative of the French President in 2017, have become a forum for the financial commitment of States, local governments, international organizations, businesses, private banks and insurance companies.
+At COP27, France defended its coalitions of private and public funders, supporting the climate and biodiversity, with the ambition of preserving our only planet.

-France is contributing its diplomacy to help its partners who are the most exposed to the effects of climate change, especially in Africa.
+France is contributing its diplomacy to help countries most exposed to the impact of climate change, especially in Africa.
 International climate finance is a major subject at COP27.
 Advanced economies, which are responsible for the majority of past greenhouse gas emissions, have a duty in terms of solidarity with developing countries.
-Climate finance raised by developed countries for developing countries enables cooperation so that every country may be equipped with the most effective technologies and practices to reduce their emissions and adapt to climate change.
-For example, France is one of the main contributors to the Just Energy Transition Partnership established with South Africa on the sidelines of COP26.
-This partnership will enable South Africa to decarbonize its economy in exchange for financial and technical support from several countries.
-Discussions are underway to replicate this type of partnership with other countries.
+Climate finance enables cooperation so that every country may be equipped with the most effective technologies and practices to reduce their emissions and adapt to climate change.
+It is in this spirit that France has launched partnerships for a just energy transition with South Africa alongside COP26, and then with Indonesia, Vietnam and Senegal.
+These partnerships aim to help these countries implement their economies’ decarbonization goals in return for financial and technical support from several countries.